keithalewis/math/apl.md

 on collections of data, what Iverson called [Notation as a Tool of Thought](https://www.eecg.toronto.edu/~jzhu/csc326/readings/iverson.pdf)

-There have been many languages inspired by APL and this writeup takes liberties with the classical language.
-Let's agree to call it TPL, This Programming Languge.
-Our approach is informed by category theory and best practices for implmementing functional languages on current computer architectures.
+There have been many languages inspired by APL and this write-up takes liberties with the classical language.
+Let's agree to call it TPL, This Programming Language.
+Our approach is informed by category theory and best practices for implementing functional languages on current computer architectures.
 We take a purely functional view so no side effects are allowed and data cannot be mutated.
 Similar to Everett's many-worlds interpretation of quantum mechanics, this makes it easy to reason about